Parents' guide to 30 hours of free childcare

 - split your 30 hours between providers, for example a nursery and a childminder, but at no more than 2 sites each day.

-Not all providers can be flexible in the way they offer the free hours, so you will need to check with your chosen provider to make sure their offer suits your needs.
+Not all providers can be flexible in how they offer the free hours.
+So, check with your chosen provider to make sure their offer fits your needs.

-Some providers may offer a stretched pattern of hours, which means you receive fewer hours each week but for more weeks of the year.
+Some providers may offer a stretched pattern of hours.
+This means, you get fewer hours each week, but for more weeks of the year.
 You will need to discuss this with your chosen provider.

-When a provider is not open for the full 38 weeks, you cannot claim more than 15 (universal) or 30 (extended) hours each week over fewer weeks of the year.
-If you choose a provider that is open for less than 38 weeks of the year you will not receive your full entitlement.
+If a provider is not open for the full 38 weeks per year, you cannot claim more than 15 (universal) or 30 (extended) hours each week over fewer weeks of the year.
+If you choose a provider that is open for fewer than 38 weeks of the year you will not be able to receive your full entitlement.

 The 38 weeks or more of free hours can be used in line with the following academic periods.
 Your childcare provider will tell you how many weeks you can use during each period.